 - If you can upgrade it.

-Most hosting environments seem to work well with Wordfence and we have not had reports of a well configured Wordfence installation unable to do it’s job due to lack of CPU resources.
+Most hosting environments work well with Wordfence and we have not had reports of a well-configured Wordfence installation unable to function fully due to lack of CPU resources.
 So you should not have to upgrade or change your CPU configuration to use Wordfence.

 We see two kinds of CPU issues.
-In both cases a hosting provider will contact a customer and tell them that something is accessing /wp-admin/admin-ajax.php with many requests and consuming too many resources.
-The hosting provider will tell the customer (that’s you site administrators) to slow down or face throttling.
-Here’s how you fix either scenario:
+In both cases, the hosting provider will contact their customer and tell them that something is accessing “/wp-admin/admin-ajax.php” with many requests and consuming too many resources.
+The hosting provider will ask their customer to reduce the number of requests or face throttling.
+Here is how you can fix either scenario:

 Scanning too frequently

 If you are using the free version of Wordfence then the scanner will run every 3 days and you are unable to adjust this frequency.
 If you need to reduce scan frequency you can upgrade to Wordfence Premium and schedule the Wordfence scanner to run once per week instead.

 If you already have a Premium license key, with multiple scans scheduled to be run on a daily basis, then you can schedule no more than one scan per day.
 You could also schedule scans to run once every few days or once a week.